clairelizbet/discord-sudo/readme.md

 # Sudo for Discord

-Control access to admin prvileges on your server with Sudo for Discord
+Control access to admin privileges on your server with Sudo for Discord

 ## Setup